 - On the Storage compatibility page, review the list of datastores that match this policy and click Next.

-To be eligible, a datastore does not need to satisfy all rule sets within the policy.
+To be eligible, a datastore does not need to satisfy all rule sets the policy.
 The datastore must satisfy at least one rule set and all rules within this set.
-Verify that the vSAN datastore meets the requirements set in the storage policy and that it appears on the list of compatible datastores.
+Verify that the WorkloadDatastore datastore meets the requirements set in the storage policy and that it appears on the list of compatible datastores.

 - On the Ready to complete page, review the policy settings, and click Finish.